isabellamarasco/CL-EMANet/README.md

 - **Per‑epoch evaluation hooks** to visualize catastrophic forgetting.
 - Built‑in **plotting** and **cross‑run comparison** utilities directly from `train.py`.

-> This implementation relates to our AAAI 2025 submission (citation to be added).
+> This implementation relates to our ??? submission (citation to be added).

----

 ## 📋 Overview